-Note: This is a piece I wrote in September 2008 on my old college blog.
-I was going through some files recently and I found it.
-I hadn’t read it in many years and was expecting to be embarrassed by my younger self but I pleasantly surprised.
+I wrote this post in September 2008 on my old college blog.
 It was inspired by a video of John Smith talking to his team after practice (Link).
 I just rewatched the video for the first time in a while and it gave me chills.
-Hope you enjoy this Throwback Thursday post!

 On top of all this, the rigorous academic year had just started, and preseason wrestling was as grueling as ever.
 We were lifting three times a week and running more 400s that I could count on my fingers.
 Day-in and day-out, it was exhausting on the mind and body.
 Needless to say, I was very stressed out.

 When all aspects of my life seemed dismal, suddenly there was a glimmer of light.
 That glimmer came when Thomas returned home one day with an Xbox and the game Guitar Hero.
-I’ve never been crazy about video games, and I had not played this one before, but I figured, what the hell, it’ll help pass the time.
-I was hooked immediately.
+I’ve never been crazy about video games, but I was hooked immediately.

-I’d like to say that I was a natural—that I took to it like a fish to the sea—but that would be a lie, I was horrible.
-I played on Easy mode for a long time, learning the ropes before trying the harder levels.
+I’d like to say that I was a natural, but I was horrible.
+I played on Easy mode for a long time.
 A few times, I tried playing Medium, but failed right away.
 So I stayed in the kiddie pool, refusing to jump into the proverbial ‘deep end’.
 The game started to consume me and I played it incessantly, but I wasn’t getting any better.
 Then one time Thomas called me out, “You’re never going to get better unless you stop messing around on the easy levels.”

 It was as if he had challenged my manhood.
 Was he calling me weak?
 I’d show him.
 So I took the plunge into Medium…and failed…then I failed again…and again.
 Determined to succeed, I must have failed 15 times before I could complete a song on Medium, but once I got there it was a breeze.
 Looking back, the Easy level was almost laughable.
 How could I have ever been that bad?
 So I played on, trying to master Medium.